ChrisDelaX/HCIFS/README.md

 -------------------------------
 Created by Christian Delacroix

-Written by Matthew Grossman, He Sun, Katherine Mumm, and Christian Delacroix.
+Written by Matthew Grossman, He Sun, and Christian Delacroix.